racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Reality.md

 * agentguid: guid of the agent who must execute the RScript
 * scriptname: name of the RScript, without extension
-* params: a dictionary of parameters, in this situation this is the `params` dictionary provided by the PyLabs framework
+* params: a dictionary of parameters, in this situation this is the `params` dictionary provided by the Pylabs framework
 * executionparams: extra dictionary with parameters, specific for the execution of the RScript.

 For example: